Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 NATS is used in the microservice system as a communication center for all of them.
 It is used in cluster mode to satisfy more work to be done by it.

-In the following [diagram](https://www.draw.io/#G1zd4zHYf7B0iTxBUmXxq9qK-Tap4zH5vh) it's possible see a graph with the relationships between the microservices explained previously in this section
+In the following diagram is possible see a graph with the relationships between the microservices explained previously in this section

 ![IMAGE: microservices_general_architecture](./img/system_overview/mettel_microservices_general_architecture.png){loading=lazy}

 #### Relationships between microservices

-The services that are part of the previously explained architecture are related to each other, in the following [diagram](https://www.draw.io/#G1npbFKJq-cODHY5WddFt4aB-d3y9bv_lW) it's possible see the relationships between them.
+The services that are part of the previously explained architecture are related to each other, in the following diagram is possible see the relationships between them.

 ![IMAGE: microservices_general_relationship](./img/system_overview/microservices_general_relationship.png){loading=lazy}